 What would be the world without colors?
 It would feel like an emotionless and lifeless space.
 Can you imagine the beauty of rainbow without its seven layers of colors?
 Sky will be no longer beautiful without that blue canopy.
 Similarly, the sizzling tomatoes will not tempt the taste buds if that red coating does not exist.
-This is the power of color which influences our mood and inner feelings.
+In fact, even branding packages and logo design affect the psychology of colors.
+This is the power of colors which influences our mood and inner feelings.

 Get Free Student Feedback Now

 Enhance your learning techniques and expand your academic goals with the help of powerful survey tools.
 Use our student feedback survey templates today.

 Colors command a mysterious effect on our psychology.
 It changes our mood even before we realize it.
 This is why it is an influential factor in our buying pattern.
 In fact, the psychology of colors is a strong motivator in our selection of products.
 We prefer a brand due to a psychological angle and ‘color factor’ defines that aspect to a large extent.